US knocked out of Women’s World Cup after penalty shootout loss to Sweden – KION546

 The closer a team gets to achieving history, the bigger the expectations become, the more microscopic the focus on its every travail.
 The burden of becoming the first to win three successive World Cups ultimately proved too heavy, though there is some solace in defeat as this was the US’ best performance of the tournament.

-The US has never finished lower than third at a World Cup, so this will be a chastening experience for a country that has for decades been a standard-bearer in women’s soccer.
+The US has never before failed to reach the semifinals of a World Cup, so this will be a chastening experience for a country that has for decades been a standard-bearer in women’s soccer.

 Four years ago, when it won its second successive title, the US was the dominant side of its generation, but times have changed and the sport has moved on.